-The 2002-2007 WRX wing contains a third brake light (Center High Mounted Stop Lamp).
-Impreza without a wing have a third brake light inside the cabin on the rear shelf/package tray.
-Most of these WRXs were originally constructed without a wing.
-WRX STIs and yellow painted WRXs left the factory with a wing.
-Dealers added wings to most WRXs that did not already have them and they left the existing third brake light on the rear shelf in place and connected.
-Most 2002-2007 WRX sedans were sold with two third brake lights.
+Although my WRX came from the factory without a wing, here is some information relevant to 2002-2007 WRX that do have a wing.
+The wing contains a third brake light (Center High Mounted Stop Lamp).
+Impreza without a wing have a third brake light inside the cabin on the rear shelf.
+Many WRX left the factory without a wing, except WRX STI and yellow painted WRX.
+Dealers added wings to many WRX that did not already have them and they left the existing third brake light on the rear shelf in place and connected.
+Those cars were sold with two third brake lights.

-To properly delete the redundant lamp, replace the rear shelf with part 65510FE100OE.
+To properly delete the redundant light, replace the rear shelf with part 65510FE100OE.
 This requires removing the:

 In the image below, lamp A is a brake light, lamp B is a tail light and lamp C is a dual brightness lamp that is bright for braking and dim for tail light.
 The brightness of lamp A and C matches with brakes on, while lamp B and C match with brakes off.
 The designers used a trick to get the brightness levels to match.
 The incandescent lamp in location B is type 7443, which is a dual filament lamp even though this is a tail light only.
 The dim mode of lamp B is used to match the dim level of lamp C because they are exactly the same type of lamp.
 A dual brightness LED replacement is not required in position B.